1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.bsl/markdown/using-form-data-to-value.md

 Sticking to this recommendation will help you to keep the code consistent with other 1C:Enterprise applications.
 Also, FormAttributeToValue has simpler syntax, that is, less chance to make a code mistake.
-FormDataToValue requires the data type to be specified explicitly.Example:
+FormDataToValue requires the data type to be specified explicitly.

-SignaturesTable = FormDataToValue(SignaturesTable, Type("ValueTable"));

 In contrast, FormAttributeToValue doesn't require data type to be specified.

-Example:

-SignaturesTable = FormAttributeToValue("SignaturesTable");

 1C:Enterprise supports both the FormAttributeToValue and FormDataToValue methods, but the last-mentioned is considered more usable.
 In terms of efficiency and output, the methods are equal.